hyling/kean.github.io/_posts/2016-01-26-image-caching.markdown

 - The cache-related headers in the server’s response (if present) allow caching.
 - The response size is small enough to reasonably fit within the cache.
 (For example, if you provide a disk cache, the response must be no larger than about 5% of the disk cache size.)

-Your app should already comply to most of them by default (for instance, the session configuration allows caching by default).
+Your app should already comply with most of them by default (for instance, the session configuration allows caching by default).
 However, one thing that a client should definitely do is to set an appropriate cache size.

 ## Configuring Caching